nearform/initium/quick-start-eks.md

 ### Authenticate with AWS

-Get the AWS credentials for programmatic access and run below command then enter the credentials when prompted.
-Refer the [AWS docs](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html) for other methods to authenticate with AWS.
+Get the AWS credentials for programmatic access and run the commands below.
+Then, enter the credentials when prompted.
+Refer to the [AWS docs](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html) for other methods to authenticate with the AWS CLI.

 ```bash
 $ aws configure